John Coltrane: 1961–1962: First years with Impulse! Records

 During this period, critics were divided in their estimation of Coltrane, who had radically altered his style.
 Audiences, too, were perplexed; in France he was booed during his final tour with Davis.
 In 1961, DownBeat magazine called Coltrane and Dolphy players of "anti-jazz" in an article that bewildered and upset the musicians.
 Coltrane admitted some of his early solos were based mostly on technical ideas.
-Furthermore, Dolphy's angular, voice-like playing earned him a reputation as a figurehead of the "New Thing", also known as free jazz, a movement led by Ornette Coleman which was denigrated by some jazz musicians (including Davis) and critics.
+Furthermore, Dolphy's angular, voice-like playing earned him a reputation as a figurehead of the New Thing, also known as free jazz, a movement led by Ornette Coleman that was denigrated by some jazz musicians (including Davis) and critics.
 But as Coltrane's style developed, he was determined to make every performance "a whole expression of one's being".

 1962–1965: Classic Quartet period

 In 1962, Dolphy departed and Jimmy Garrison replaced Workman as bassist.
 From then on, the "Classic Quartet", as it came to be known, with Tyner, Garrison, and Jones, produced searching, spiritually driven work.
 Coltrane was moving toward a more harmonically static style that allowed him to expand his improvisations rhythmically, melodically, and motivically.
 Harmonically complex music was still present, but on stage Coltrane heavily favored continually reworking his "standards": "Impressions", "My Favorite Things", and "I Want to Talk About You".

 The criticism of the quintet with Dolphy may have affected Coltrane.
 In contrast to the radicalism of his 1961 recordings at the Village Vanguard, his studio albums in the following two years (with the exception of Coltrane, 1962, which featured a blistering version of Harold Arlen's "Out of This World") were much more conservative.
 He recorded an album of ballads and participated in album collaborations with Duke Ellington and singer Johnny Hartman, a baritone who specialized in ballads.
 The album Ballads (recorded 1961–62) is emblematic of Coltrane's versatility, as the quartet shed new light on standards such as "It's Easy to Remember".
-Despite a more polished approach in the studio, in concert the quartet continued to balance "standards" and its own more exploratory and challenging music, as can be heard on the Impressions (recorded 1961–63), Live at Birdland and Newport '63 (both recorded 1963).
+Despite a more polished approach in the studio, in concert the quartet continued to balance "standards" and its own more exploratory and challenging music, as can be heard on the albums Impressions (recorded 1961–63), Live at Birdland and Newport '63 (both recorded 1963).
 Impressions consists of two extended jams including the title track along with "Dear Old Stockholm", "After the Rain" and a blues.
 Coltrane later said he enjoyed having a "balanced catalogue".